abhishekarya1/DSA-2k23/arrays.md

   - Stock Buy and Sell-II: in this we can buy and sell multiple times a week but only one at a time.
 Use valley-peak approach: calc and add to profit on valley to peak but skip on peak to valley (as its a loss).

 - Next Permutation: find first COUNTER-INVERSION from right, consider element on the left (`i`), find first number from right greater than it, swap them, reverse from `i+1` till the end.
 Edge case is when no counter-inversion is found, this means array is reverse sorted `3 2 1` and next permutation is reverse sort of it `1 2 3`
+	- **LOGIC**: split will have smaller elements on left side and greater on right side (find counter-inversion), bring smallest from right half to left side (find greater and swap), need smallest possible permutation as next so we sort (reverse)

+- Longest subarray with given sum K - generate all subarrays (3 loops), using 2 loops, maintain a prefix sum map `prefixSum[sum] = i` approach (hashing), two pointer approach (only this approach won't work if negatives are present in the array), if negatives aren't present optimal approach will be a sliding window
+- Count subarrays with given sum K (or xor K): , `prefixSum` map approach (optimal)
+- Longest consecutive sequence in an array: array can be unsorted
+	- `O(n^2)` quadratic approach with two loops and a while loop to iterate till we keep finding `+1` elements
+	- `Onlogn` sort and do pairwise adjacent comparison and calc run length max consecutive
+ 	- use a `set<>` and do linear traversal, if `element - 1` is not present in set, set `cnt = 1` and keep checking set for `element + 1` and updating `cnt++`

+- Longest subarray with 0 sum: same as above, but we don't see the same `sum` ever again (if we see it, we calculate length, not store it back) so we need not check existance before storing in `prefixSum` map unlike above approach, remember to initialize `mp[0] = 1` (sum 0 seen 1 time even before array traversal starts)

 - Boyer-Moore Majority Voting Algorithm: Find majority element occuring `n/k` times
 	- only one element can occur more than `n/2` times, max two elements can occur more than `n/3` times each
 	- if `count == 0` set `maj_element = curr_element` and `count = 1`, else if `maj_element == curr_element` increment count, else decrement